 Okonjima Game Reserve is situated 48 km south of Otjiwarongo.
-The 55,000 acre Okonjima Game Reserve has some of the best accommodation in Namibia, but the highlight has to be the cheetah and leopard safaris.
+The 55,000 acre Okonjima Game Reserve has some of the best lodge and campsite accommodation in Namibia, but the highlight has to be the cheetah and leopard safaris.

 The family-run Okonjima Lodge rests at the foot of the sandstone Omboroko Mountains amidst Acacia thornveld in a Malaria-free area.
 It is halfway between Namibia’s capital city, Windhoek, and the Etosha National Park – only a two-and-a-half-hour drive or a brief flight into the reserve’s private airstrip.